eyalz800/zpp_bits/README.md

 * It is simpler
 * Performance improvements
 * Almost everything is `constexpr`
-* More flexible with serialization of the size of variable length types, opt out from serializing size.
+* More flexible with serialization of the size of variable length types, opt-out from serializing size.
 * Opt-in for [zpp::throwing](https://github.com/eyalz800/zpp_throwing) if header is found.
 * More friendly towards freestanding (no exception runtime support).
 * Breaks compatibility with anything lower than C++20 (which is why the original library is left intact).